Child Custody Rights

 In other words, a parent is considered unfit if they have a history of abuse and it is no longer within the child’s best interests for that parent to have joint or shared custody.
 Generally, it is not considered uncooperative for a parent to inhibit an abusive parent from seeing the child.

-Sound, Practical & Effective Solutions to Custody Disputes
+Effective Solutions to Custody Disputes

-Our custody attorneys in Oregon at Rose L. Hubbard understands that you are concerned about custody arrangements because this can potentially affect the relationship between you and your child.
+Our Tigard child custody attorneys at Rose L. Hubbard understands that you are concerned about custody arrangements because this can potentially affect the relationship between you and your child.
 We know what is at stake and how your family dynamics can change after this case.
 Our team is ready to steer you towards solutions that are in your and your child’s long-term interests.
 We serve Beaverton, Lake Oswego, and nearby areas.

 Concerned with your child's custody arrangements?
 Contact our team today to learn more: (503) 743-0185.